agrestio/agrest/UPGRADE-NOTES.md

 bulk create operations (previously it would only return 201 for single-object create ops).
 Client code must be aware of this and act accordingly.
 A mix of create and update operations would still return 200, as before.

+### Bulk deletes may require custom code [#505](https://github.com/agrestio/agrest/issues/505)

+Previously Agrest allowed for a special case of a "full table delete" to be processed in the database without bringing the objects to the app memory (via `delete from xyz_table`).
+From now on "full table delete" is processed the same way as other delete cases - by selecting and analyzing the objects first.
+If your code uses "full table delete" on very large tables, this operation may become noticeably slower and may even fail due to insufficient memory.
+If you need such deletes (and are willing to ignore the authorizers), you may bypass Agrest, and delete via Cayenne directly.
+Alternatively you can use the new stage API per [#506](https://github.com/agrestio/agrest/issues/506) to implement custom processing within the Agrest pipeline.

 ## Upgrading to 4.7

 ### `@ClientReadable` and `@ClientWritable` annotations are removed in favor of per-attribute access controls [#491](https://github.com/agrestio/agrest/issues/491)